 Listening to ideas for the project

-Godson Street - we want to hear from you has finished this stage
+Godson Street has finished this stage

-We hold an in-person co-design workshop on Wednesday 27 November 2024 where attendees shared their ideas and marked up plans showing where and what types of changes they would like to see in the area.
+We held an in-person co-design workshop on Wednesday 27 November 2024 where attendees shared their ideas and marked up plans showing where and what types of changes they would like to see in the area.

 Developing an initial proposal

-Godson Street - we want to hear from you has finished this stage
+Godson Street has finished this stage

 Developed an initial proposal based on feedback from the in-person co-design workshop.